 Beginning in fiscal year 2007, the Personnel Board no longer received General Fund appropriations but Restricted Funds were appropriated in its place.
-The Executive Budget for the fiscal biennium 2008-2010 continues this practice.
+The enacted budget for the fiscal biennium 2008-2010 continues this practice.
 The agency will coordinate with the Finance and Administration Cabinet to assess each agency of the Executive Branch under KRS Chapter 18A based upon the authorized full-time positions of each agency as of July 1.
-This assessment will occur in fiscal year 2009 and fiscal year 2010.